supercontainers/containers-wg/_ideas/container-technologies-survey-plan.md

 ***Remaining Question:*** Do we plan to do any recruitment for the survey?
 Will we partner with HPC/Research related marketing orgs like insideHPC, HPC wire, and related to help us expand our reach?
 This will likely be necessary if we plan to reach a worldwide audience.

-***Remaining Question:*** How long to expect to keep the survey open for?
-We will need to keep the survey open long enough to reach the appropriate sample size that meets the desired margin of error to accomplish a 95% confidence interval.
+***Remaining Question:*** How long do we expect to keep the survey open for?
+As in, what is our minimum sample size (and then we wait until we get this before considering closing the survey)?

 ## References